weeznerps/fhir.cerner.com/content/soarian/dstu2/medications/medication-statement.md

 * The API returns qualifying results dated within the implicit or explicitly defined date query parameter.
 For response time, response may be limited to 1000 records.
 For any non-null response, the API will provide the informational message including the record dates included in the response.
 This informational message may be augmented with further detail if noted below.
 * The Narrative includes additional information pertaining to the MedicationStatement, and should be shown to the user to ensure completeness of clinical content and context.
-* [MedicationStatement.medication] may be a reference to a [contained] Medication.
+* [MedicationStatement.medication] is always a reference to a [contained] Medication.
 Medications in the system always exist within the context of a MedicationStatement and cannot be be referenced independently.

 ### Parameters